drug-design/course/docs/chapters/structure-based-design.md

 ### Molecule Generated by an Automated Method

-The crystallographic structure of the immunophillin FKBP-12 was used as input for the design of new ligands, based on a construction approach.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/molecule-generated-by-an-automated-method-ab527ce2'><i class='fa fa-play' aria-hidden='true'></i></button>The crystallographic structure of the immunophillin FKBP-12 was used as input for the design of new ligands, based on a construction approach.
 Among other solutions, the following structure was proposed.
-The molecule was synthesized and the biological tests confirmed that the compound was active (Ki = 16 &Mu;M).
+The molecule was synthesized and the biological tests confirmed that the compound was active (Ki = 16 &micro;M).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.